trezor/trezor-suite/docs/features/message-system.md

                     },
                     "image": "https://example.com/example.png"
                 },
-                // Used only for context and super-context.
-(To be implemented) "context": {
+                // Used only for context.
+                "context": {
                     "domain": [
-                        "coins.*.receive",
+                        "coins.receive",
                         "coins.btc"
                   ]
                 }
+                 // Used only for feature
+                "feature": [
+                    {
+                        "domain": [
+                          "coinjoin"
+                        ],
+                        "flag": false
+                    }
+                ]
             }
         }
     ]